How to Fix Your Sleep Schedule: A 7-Step Plan

 Does waking up early help fix your sleep schedule?

-It builds “sleep pressure” (the drive to sleep) throughout the day, making it easier to fall asleep at your target bedtime.
-Pair with morning light exposure for the fastest results.
+Yes — a consistent, earlier wake time is one of the best ways for resetting your sleep schedule.
+It builds 'sleep pressure' (the drive to sleep) throughout the day, making it easier to fall asleep at your target bedtime.
+Pair this with morning light exposure for the fastest results.

 Not reliably.
 While it can build sleep pressure, it doesn't shift your circadian clock on its own, and it has its own mental and physical costs for the following day.
-A “gradual advance strategy” of moving your bedtime half an hour earlier every few days is more effective and sustainable.
+A gradual advance strategy of moving your bedtime half an hour earlier every few days is more effective and sustainable.

+Minor shifts (under two hours) can be corrected within a week.
+Substantial misalignments may take two to three weeks to correct.
 Consistency, especially with wake-up times and morning light, is key to quickly fixing your sleep schedule.
 Be patient, and prioritise consistency over perfection; one good night won’t reset anything.

 Does melatonin help fix your sleep schedule?

-At low doses and taken close to bedtime, melatonin can support circadian timing adjustments, particularly for jet lag or “delayed sleep phase” (when you're off your normal sleep pattern by more than two hours).
+At low doses and taken close to bedtime, melatonin can support circadian timing adjustments, particularly for jet lag or if you have a delayed 'sleep phase' (when you're off your normal sleep pattern by more than two hours).
+It probably works best as a complement to behavioural changes (above), not a standalone fix.

 Why is a sleep routine important?